 The origins of Pancake Day

 One popular tradition in the UK for Pancake Day is the annual Pancake Race.
 One town that is particularly well-known for this is the idyllic market town of Olney, Buckinghamshire.
 Market towns across the UK are well known for their quirky local traditions, and Olney is no different.
-While there are several different accounts as to how this annul race started, it is generally accepted that it started as early as the mid-15th century, and after a brief pause during the Second World War, it was revived in 1948.
+While there are several different accounts as to how this annual race started, it is generally accepted that it started as early as the mid-15th century, and after a brief pause during the Second World War, it was revived in 1948.
 The race has 25 participants, all women from the town aged 18 and over.
 Participants line up on Shrove Tuesday wearing a skirt, an apron, and cover their heads.
 They then run just over 400 yards with their pancake in a pan, and they must flip the pancake at the start and finish line.
 The whole town usually turns up for this annual tradition, a classic example of a market town’s more unusual customs!
+What better way is there to celebrate Pancake Tuesday 2021 than with this odd custom?

 Ale and stonecutters celebrating Pancake Day in Corfe Castle